Dental Crowns

 First Visit: Examining and preparing the tooth.

 The digital scans or impressions are sent to a dental lab where the crown will be manufactured.
-The crown is usually returned to Drs.
-Harris or ‘s office in two weeks.
-If the crown is made of porcelain, Drs.
-Harris or will also select the shade that most closely matches the color of the neighboring teeth.
-During the first visit Drs.
-Harris or will make a temporary crown to cover and protect the prepared tooth while the crown is being made.
+The crown is usually returned to Dr. Harris‘s office in two weeks.
+If the crown is made of porcelain, Dr. Harris will also select the shade that most closely matches the color of the neighboring teeth.
+During the first visit Dr. Harris will make a temporary crown to cover and protect the prepared tooth while the crown is being made.
 Temporary crowns usually are made of acrylic and are held in place using a temporary cement.

 Second Visit: Receiving the permanent dental crown.

-At the second visit, Drs.
-Harris or will remove the temporary crown and check the fit and color of the permanent crown.
+At the second visit, Dr. Harris will remove the temporary crown and check the fit and color of the permanent crown.
 If everything is acceptable, a local anesthetic will be used to numb the tooth and the new crown is permanently cemented in place.

 How Should I Care for My Temporary Dental Crowns?